Users can personalize their grinding experience utilizing tools crafted by the German company.

 The polymer bean that is left in the spare Jars

-A little ABOUT THE AUTHOR
+A BIT ABOUT THE AUTHOR

 Tanya Nanetti (she/her) is a barista for specialty coffee who is a traveler, as well as a dreamer.
-When she’s not in front of the machine (or traveling to a remote area of the globe) she’s busy making content for Coffee Insurrection which is a website dedicated to specialty coffees she’s developing together with her boyfriend.
+When she’s not in front of the machine (or traveling to a remote area of the globe) she’s busy creating content for Coffee Insurrection which is a website dedicated to specialty coffees she’s developing together with her boyfriend.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.